animo/paradym-wallet/apps/easypid/README.md

 ## Install

-The prototype app is currently pusblished privately to select parties.
+The prototype app is currently published privately to select parties.
 If you're a tester for the SPRIN-D Funke project, you should have received the details on installing the app (either directly or via the guidebook).
 If not, please reach out to us at ana@animo.id.

 ## Try it out